I saw a very impressive project on GitHub, claiming to be the smallest responsive UI framework in the world.

 vanjs provides a state function to provide state, which essentially implements a reactive variable as a publisher.

-However, its implementation is not like vue2/vue3, which uses defineProperties or Proxy wrapping, but directly completes this step through getter/setter.
+However, its implementation is not like vue2/vue3, which uses defineProperties or Proxy wrapping, but simply completes this step through getter/setter.

 , and must be triggered by modifying State.val